 Leaving Pen y Fan and the hordes of sightseers behind, there are two peaks left to ascend.
 From Cribyn, you’ll appreciate the towering scale of Pen y Fan as well as your hiking efforts.
 If you don’t feel like climbing one last peak, you can bypass Fan y Big, the fourth and last peak in the chain of mountains.

-A stroll across the peaceful Neuadd Valley
+Strolling across the peaceful Neuadd Valley

 At the bottom of Cribyn and Fan y Big, you’ll find the Gap Road, also known as the Roman Road, which takes you through the peaceful Neuadd Valley and back to the car park.
 The hike ends as it started, with a welcome leisurely walk along pebbled country lanes.
 From the valley, you can take a last glimpse at the majestic sleeping giants you just climbed.

-Find the Horseshoe Ridge walk itinerary: nationaltrust.org.uk
+Find the Horseshoe Ridge walk itinerary and map: nationaltrust.org.uk

 The four peaks of Pen y Fan, Corn Du, Cribyn and Fan y Big